-Applicants are encouraged to have completed at least 1,000 hours of graduate practicum experience that includes psychotherapy and psychological assessment.
-Applicants should have completed their comprehensive examinations and proposed their dissertations or capstone projects by the application deadline.
-Beyond these minimum criteria, admission is competitive, based upon quality of academic and practical preparation and personal goals, as well as the match between these goals and our program.
-Matched interns are required to undergo a background screening.
-No positions are automatically reserved for candidates from Wright State or any other doctoral program.
+We offer a full-time, twelve-month internship in health service psychology.
+The program runs from July 1 to June 30 and requires 2,000 hours (including a minimum of 500 direct service hours).
+You must be currently enrolled in an APA-accredited doctoral program and have completed at least 1,000 hours of graduate practicum experience by the time of application, including 500 hours of psychotherapy and 75 hours of psychological assessment.
+You should have completed your comprehensive clinical examinations and proposed your dissertations, or capstone projects by the application deadline.
+Beyond these minimum criteria, admission is competitive and based upon the quality of your academic and practical preparation, personal goals, and the match between these goals and our program.
+Matched interns are required to undergo a background screening and Ohio BCI/FBI fingerprinting.
+No positions are automatically reserved for candidates from Wright State University or any other doctoral program.

 Now accepting applications for the 2020–21 internship program cohort, please visit www.appic.org to complete your AAPI today!

 The 2020-21 SOPP Internship Program brochure is temporarily unavailable as a review of information and updates is in progress.

 Our Internship program is APA accredited.
 Accreditation renewal was awarded in August 2017 and is effective for seven years.
 If you have questions, please contact:

 750 1st Street, NE

 Janeece R. Warfield, Psy.D.

 Registered Play Therapy-Supervisor